 I had a hysterectomy to remove my cancer and endometriosis only to find out that a hysterectomy was no cure for endo.

-My cancer was removed, and here I stand and tell you that I am 1 in 5.
+but the cancer was removed, the endometriosis too, and here I stand and tell you that I am 1 in 5.

 I am the 1 in 5 who are fighting and praying for a cure.
 I was disheartened to know that endometriosis was growing back.
-I was under the impression that a hysterectomy would cure me, so I was upset to say the least.
-This is a condition I will more than likely suffer with for the rest of my life.
+I was under the impression that a hysterectomy would cure me.
+Some people have it removed and never need to deal with it again, others like myself, quickly realise that this is a condition I will more than likely suffer with for the rest of my life.
 It’s also a condition that is miss-understood and disregarded by many doctors… BUT,

 It could be worse right?